tamunoWoks/Vectorized_gradient_descent_for_multiple_variable_linear_regression/vectorized_gradient_descent_for_multiple_variable_linear_regression.md

     - Implement data structures to support multiple features
     - Write prediction, cost and gradient routines to support multiple features
     - Utilize NumPy np.dot to vectorize their implementations for speed and simplicity
+#### Tools
+In this project, we will make use of:
+- NumPy, a popular library for scientific computing
+- Matplotlib, a popular library for plotting data